-What Are Characteristics Of A Role Model?
+What Are Characteristics Of A Good Role Model?

 Having a role model to emulate often helps kids and even adults to achieve the results they desire and stay on a productive path.
 Role model qualities are worth striving to cultivate because they possess the ability to act as guardrails that protect the success and integrity of one’s life.
 Role model characteristics are important to exhibit to your children and help them develop as well.

 We can all serve as role models in various ways to our peers but as a parent it is our duty.
-We must exhibit the behavior we desire in our children to be an excellent role model.
+We must exhibit the behavior we desire in our children in order to be an effective role model.
 As Stanton E. Samenow Ph.D. points out, “Developmental psychologists emphasize that it is parents who constitute the most important role models in that their influence is crucial to their offspring’s personality development.”

 Willpower is the ability to act through adversity for the sake of a greater purpose.
 Ideal role models will often have overcome poor circumstances.
 They will gracefully deal with problematic situations in creative, intelligent ways to achieve their goals or overcome adversity.
 The ability to pull passion to succeed from within themselves is one of the admirable qualities of a role model.